Weight Concentration Regularization for Improving Pruning Robustness Under High Sparsity: Related works

+\textbf{One-Shot Pruning.} One-shot pruning methods have been highlighted recently, which remove less important parameters in a single step after training~\cite{one-shot}.
+A common direction is to shape the weight distribution during training through sparsity-inducing regularization. $L_1$ regularization shrinks all weights uniformly toward zero, while DeepHoyer~\cite{yang2020deephoyer} uses the scale-invariant ratio $\|w\|_1/\|w\|_2$ to protect large weights from shrinkage.
+Both target sparsity without concentrating weight energy on important parameters; in contrast, our regularizer concentrates weight energy on a small subset of weights while pushing the rest toward zero.
+SFW~\cite{sfw} formulates pruning as a constrained optimization problem with a $K$-sparse constraint.
+Recently, Sharpness-Aware Minimization (SAM)~\cite{sam} is known to not only improve generalization but also make models more robust to model pruning~\cite{sampruning}.
+CrAM~\cite{cram} further enhances compression efficiency through perturbation-based optimization, and S$^2$SAM~\cite{ssam} achieves similar effects with a single-step approximation.
+These methods improve pruning robustness mainly through loss-landscape smoothing and perturbation-based optimization.
+In contrast, our work focuses on reshaping the weight distribution during training, and can be combined with these approaches.
 There have been several initialization-based pruning methods.
-SNIP~\cite{snip} identifies important connections by measuring each weight’s influence on the loss using a small batch of data, whereas GraSP~\cite{grasp} preserves gradient flow to maintain signal propagation during the early training stage.
+SNIP~\cite{snip} identifies important connections by measuring each weight's influence on the loss using a small batch of data, whereas GraSP~\cite{grasp} preserves gradient flow to maintain signal propagation during the early training stage.
 SynFlow~\cite{SynFlow} selects critical weights by maximizing synthetic information flow based on absolute weight values.
 Although these methods are effective for early-stage sparsification, they do not explicitly consider improving pruning robustness during training.
 Therefore, we exclude these initialization-based methods from our comparison.